elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

 ---
 title: Proxy Design Pattern
-description: Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
-A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.
+description: A proxy is a structural pattern that lets you provide a substitute or placeholder for another object.
 sidebar_position: 7
 sidebar_label: Proxy
 ---